jakekraska/basc3cfa/README.md

 # Confirmatory Factor Analyses of the Behavior Assessment System for Children – Third Edition Among an Australian Sample

 This repository includes the data and code required for analysis in the **Confirmatory Factor Analyses of the Behavior Assessment System for Children – Third Edition Among an Australian Sample** manuscript.
-This manuscript is currently under peer review.
+This manuscript was accepted for publication 3rd March 2021: https://www.tandfonline.com/doi/abs/10.1080/20590776.2021.1907181

 ## Abstract